OpenZeppelin/ethernaut/client/src/gamedata/es/descriptions/levels/moonsoon.md

 ##### Things that might help:

 * Some things are not always as they seem.
-Trust nobody
+Trust nobody.
+* Where does Ethernaut come from?